insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Hazard insurance is a part of a standard home insurance policy that covers the structure.
+Hazard insurance is a standard part of a home insurance policy.
+It’s the part that covers the house itself, and is required by mortgage companies as part of the loan agreement.

 Here’s what you need to know about the differences between hazard insurance and home insurance.